Mansi242401/SQL-Ecommerce-data-analysis/product_analysis.md

-# Product Sales Analysis
+# Product Analysis

-Product Sales Analysis help you to understand :
+Product Analysis help you to understand :

 ### 1. How each product contributes to your business ?
 ### 2. How product launches impact the overall portfolio ?